-In the past, the WooCommerce shop page under Divi was not really attractive, it must be admitted.
+In the past, the WooCommerce store page in Divi wasn't really appealing, admittedly.

-Now it's child's play to customize this page to make it sexy and attractive!
+Now it's a breeze to customize this page to make it sexy and attractive!

 This is what we will see in this new tutorial which is done in only 3 steps!

-- 1 - What does the WooCommerce/Divi shop page look like without customization?
+- 1 - What does the WooCommerce/Divi store page look like without customization?

 - 2 - Create a "shop" theme template

 - 4 - Option 1: Add a Blog Module in the body of the Store page

 - 5 - Option n°2: Add a shop module in the body of the page

 - 6 - Final appearance of the WooCommerce store page

 - 7 - Continue to customize the shop page